advice from donors

 Be ready to adjust your usual routine: egg donation can temporarily affect physical and day-to-day life.

-advice for donors: navigating clinics, doctors, and your care
+on clinics, doctors, and your care

 Ask questions: understand the medications you’re taking, including side effects and dosages— don’t hesitate to speak up.